- What is the Humane Society of the United States’ Animal Rescue Team?

 We assist law enforcement/animal control on a daily basis in many ways.
 Sometimes we’re able to help from afar with guidance and financial support.
 We typically deploy for boots on the ground assistance when a cruelty case exceeds the local capacity and they officially request our assistance.
 Exceeding local capacity could mean financially, it could mean literally space capacity, or it could mean a lack of experience of local officials in handling animal crimes.

-First, the ART receives a request for assistance from local authorities.
-The ART works with local authorities to decide what resources and staff are needed.
-If temporary sheltering is needed, the ART will find and rent space to set up a temporary emergency animal shelter.
-The Humane Society of the United States will mobilize assets such as transport vehicles, crime lab, staff and shelter supplies to the region.
+First, we receive a request for assistance from local authorities.
+We work with local authorities to decide what resources and staff are needed.
+If temporary sheltering is needed, the team will find and rent space to set up a temporary emergency animal shelter.
+The Humane Society of the United States will mobilize assets such as transport vehicles, mobile veterinary unit, staff and shelter supplies to the region.

 Once the warrant is served, the rescue team can assist law enforcement with evidence documentation, animal handling and transportation of the animals to the safe location.
 Often, there are initial veterinary assessments on-scene, and then further exams continue at the temporary shelter location.
 Animals receive expert care in a safe location as the legal process determines custody.